NFL Holdout Watch 2024: CeeDee Lamb

 Alvin Kamara, New Orleans Saints

-Kamara skipped the final days of Saints minicamp this month in search off a more lucrative contract.
+Kamara skipped the final days of Saints minicamp last month in search off a more lucrative contract.
 He has just two years remaining on his contract and is set to be paid $11.8 million this season.
 The problem is all of the $25 million Kamara is due next year is non-guaranteed, and he's looking to secure his football, and financial futures.

 The 2017 NFL Offensive Rookie of the Year is allegedly a threat to hold out if a new deal doesn't materialize before the end of July.
 Although, ESPN reports that Kamara and his camp are willing to rework his deal to include more guaranteed money in 2025.
 He's also supposedly working out and communicating with both teammates and coaches daily.